 Most childhood infections are due to viruses.
-A viral fever an last from 5 to 7 days.
+Viral fever can last from 5 to 7 days.

 5. Bacterial infection:

-Kidney infection soar throat, ear infection, pneumonia, urinary tract infection can be the cause of fever.
+Kidney infection soar throat, ear infection, pneumonia, and urinary tract infection can be the cause of fever.

 How to Take Baby’s Temperature?

-You can take the baby temperature with any Thermometer
+You can take the baby’s temperature with any Thermometer